MicrosoftDocs/SupportArticles-docs/support/entra/entra-id/app-integration/graph-api-error-handling-invoke-restmethod.md

 ---
 title: Handling errors in Microsoft Graph API requests with invoke-restmethod
-description: This article provides a code sample to generate handling errors that occur when you make requests to the Microsoft Graph API by using the Invoke-RestMethod cmdlet in PowerShell. ms.date: 02/18/2024
+description: This article provides a code sample to simulate a handling error that occurs when you make requests to the Microsoft Graph API by using the Invoke-RestMethod cmdlet in PowerShell. ms.date: 02/18/2024
 author: genlin
 ms.author: raheld